 A flat fee is exactly what it sounds like, a fee paid for the use of a Cabana that is not redeemable for drinks or food.

-A food and beverage minimum billing arrangement mean that the amount paid for the cabana can be applied to purchases made on drinks and meals.
+A food and beverage minimum billing arrangement means that the amount paid for the cabana can be applied to purchases made on drinks and meals.
 Personally, this is my preferred arrangement as I feel I’m getting more for my money… and I drink a lot… but mostly the first thing.

 Others charge a combination.
 For instance, LINQ and Flamingo are examples of pools that charge a flat rate upfront, and there will be a food and beverage minimum that needs to be met the day of.